Skip to main content

 Codecs

 A PgCodec ("codec") represents a type (data type) in the database.
-There are loads of built in codecs for dealing with the builtin types in Postgres made available via the TYPES export, but you can also create your own codecs for other types using the various helpers.
+There are loads of built in codecs for dealing with the built-in types in Postgres made available via the TYPES export, but you can also create your own codecs for other types using the various helpers.

 Every codec has a name, which is a handy identifier for you to use to reference it (you can reference codecs from the registry via registry.pgCodecs[name]).
 A codec also has an identifier which is the name of the type in the database.